 How do you manage the emotional toll of a long term job search?
 How would you manage a long-term search?
 I found a way to pivot to my passions, but what do the experts suggest?

 Last week, I wrote about the emotional toll that a long-term job search can take on a person.
 I found that exploring this topic with honesty was both relieving and exhausting.
-It was relieving since I was sharing how I felt with the world and bring open has helped me on my job-search and career journey.
-But it was also exhausting, because it made me sit in the emotions of doubt for more than I care to.
+It was relieving since I was sharing how I felt with the world and being open has helped me on my job search and career journey.
+But it was also exhausting because it made me sit in the emotions of the doubt for more than I care to.

 My post last week ended with the following:

 I know now that I am going to continue to be afraid of this unknown future, but I am going to do it anyway.
 Talking about the closing of the college has given me an edge that I didn’t have before, but I still have things I want and need to say.